 When an organization with an open project identifies candidates for that role (contract or full-time) using their own resources and without engaging a third party staffing agency or consulting firm to perform recruiting functions, they are direct sourcing.
 This is sometimes also called self-sourcing.

-1. Managers using their own network to identify contract talent or independent professionals
+1. Managers use their own network to identify contract talent or independent professionals

 2. Use of internal recruitment resources to identify talent

 3. Organizations work with procurement and HR business partners to identify existing vendors that perform a specific service

 Due to rising number of participants in the independent workforce, companies are realizing they have even greater access to talent than ever before.

 Thus, they are turning to additional options to find and manage talent.

 1. Talent Marketplace

 A marketplace is exactly as it sounds – a place where one can go to purchase goods and services.
 Think of original online marketplaces –like Etsy and eBay – which centered on goods.
 Today, these marketplaces for goods have evolved into specific marketplaces for services, hence the more specific term “talent marketplace.”

 The term talent marketplace refers to people (talent) providing services and making them available for purchase.
 Marketplaces can be generic open to public marketplaces with millions of users selling their services (Craigslist), or a very specific skill-based marketplace that offers prequalified talent.
 These marketplaces can be business-to-consumer, like Catalant, Toptal and SpareHire, or peer-to-peer, such as Uber, Rover and Care.com.